St Saviour's Church, Oxton: Interior

 Inside the church are four-bay arcades.
 Many of the fittings are in rich Arts and Crafts style.
 The reredos was designed by G. F. Bodley.
 It is in gilded oak and takes the form of a triptych.
 In the centre is a depiction of Christ in Glory above a depiction of the Nativity.
 These are flanked by figures of four Church Fathers.
 On the wings are figures of Saint Werburgh and Saint Cecilia, each of which is flanked by two angels.
 The chancel screen and choir and clergy stalls are by Edward Rae.
 They are carved and inlaid; the clergy stalls include canopies and misericords.
 The reredos in the south chapel is also by Rae; this contains four angels carved by Harry Hems.
 By the north chapel is a plaque by Della Robbia.
 The octagonal font is in alabaster.
 It contains panels carved with depictions of Christ and a lamb, and of three of the evangelists.
 Set into the west wall of the church is a war memorial of 1920 by Giles Gilbert Scott.
 It is in white marble with a black marble background and a red sandstone surround, and depicts the Crucifixion and angels.
 Below this are inscribed the names of the fallen.

-The stained glass in the east window, dedicated in 1974, is by L. C. Evetts.
+The stained glass in the east window, dedicated in 1974, is by Leonard Evetts.
 Before the war damage there was a set of windows in the chancel by C. E. Kempe, but only one of these has survived.
 There is more glass by Kempe in the vestry that has been moved from a house nearby.
 The west window and a window in the north transept of 1903 were designed by Edward Burne-Jones and made by Morris & Co.
 The original three-manual pipe organ was made by Robert Hope-Jones.
 It was reconstructed in 1908 by Norman and Beard.
 Work was carried out on this organ in 1935, 1947 and 1962 by Rushworth and Dreaper.
 In 1985 Rushworth and Dreaper replaced this organ, re-using parts and pipes from the previous organ, and from a Conacher organ taken from a redundant church in Southport, to make a four-manual organ.
 There is a ring of ten bells, eight of which were cast in 1895 by John Taylor & Co, the ring being augmented to 10 in 1976.